vtsuperdarn/davitpy/README.md

     sudo ./install/debian_dependencies.sh

 Note that this script also modifies your ~/.bashrc file to set environment variables identifying the DaViTPy installation location, the SuperDARN database access information, and others.
-Because of this, please close your terminal and open a new session to refresh your environment variables.
+Because of this, please source your ~/.bashrc file (or close and reopen a new terminal window) to refresh your environment variables.

-Now, run the high-level Makefile to make the fortran code and SuperDARN read routines happy.
-Do NOT run make as sudo.

-    cd davitpy
-    make

-If your system is up-to-date and everything was compiled using the default compiler (true on most computers), this will run without any problems.
-If it didn't work, there's still hope!
-If you have an older system, you may need to specify which compilers to use.
-If you have a REALLY old system, you may still be able to complile by removing some of the optional (but desireable) flags.
-For example, one could run:

-    make F77=/usr/local/bin/gfortran44 FC=/usr/local/bin/gfortran44 F77_FLAGS="-O2 -fbacktrace -fPIC"

 Next, do the actual davitpy install (from in the davitpy directory):

     sudo python setup.py install

-Now, you can run make one more time just to be safe:

-    make

-That should be it!
+If your system is up-to-date and everything was compiled using the default compiler (true on most computers), this should be it!
 You may want to restart your terminal once more just to make sure the environment variables are refreshed.

+If it didn't work, there's still hope.
+If you have an older system, you may need to specify which compilers to use in your ~/.bashrc file.
+If you have a REALLY old system, you may still be able to complile by removing some of the optional (but desireable) flags in the indivdual model Makefiles.
+This step not recommended, though and only attempt it if you are familiar with makefiles.

 ####MacOS
 It is easiest to have either homebrew (http://brew.sh/) or MacPorts (http://www.macports.org/) installed on your system.